libopenstorage/stork/STYLEGUIDE.md

 # Style Guide

 This is the official stork style guide for golang code.
-This is in addition to the offical style guide at https://github.com/golang/go/wiki/CodeReviewComments.
+This is in addition to the official style guide at https://github.com/golang/go/wiki/CodeReviewComments.

 This is just a rough outline for now, we will formalize this as we go.